-1 Goal Name Owner Occupied Housing Rehabilitation Program Goal Description Combination grant/loan program provides very low-/low-income property owners assistance with repairs such as roof replacement, window replacement, electrical upgrades, plumbing upgrades, energy efficiency improvements, and heating improvements.
+1 Goal Name Owner Occupied Housing Rehabilitation Program Goal Combination grant/loan program provides very low-/low-income property owners assistance with repairs such as roof Description replacement, window replacement, electrical upgrades, plumbing upgrades, energy efficiency improvements, and heating improvements.
 Provides persons with disabilities assistance for accessibility modifications to owner-occupied or rental units.
 Repairs of \$5,000 or less are forgivable loans (grants).
 Additional repair amounts up to a total of \$10,000 (for \$15,000 in total project costs) are repayable no-interest loans due upon transfer of title to the property.

 2 Goal Name Public Facilities/Improvements Goal Description Infrastructure improvements to include Flood/Drainage Improvements, Water/Sewer Improvements, Street Improvements (including Lighting), Broadband Access and other eligible projects, and Sidewalk Repair/Replacement to remove architectural barriers and widen sidewalks for ADA accessibility in low-/moderate-income residential neighborhoods.
+Additional funding from CDBG-CV funds has been allocated to the existing project for free Wi-Fi access in the Annie Glidden North Neighborhood to support a stronger signal to provide free internet access for remote schooling and working from home.
 3 Goal Name Demolition Goal Description Demolition of abandoned and/or condemned properties to increase neighborhood safety.
 4 Goal Name Public Services Program Goal Description To provide adequate emergency shelter, supportive services, and permanent housing to homeless adults, families with children, and victims of domestic violence as they work toward solutions to their long-term housing needs.
 The program will also provide supportive services to other target populations with special needs by supporting local social service providers who provide a variety of services designed to support the non-housing community needs of low-income residents.
 5 Goal Name Micro-Enterprise Assistance Goal Description Microloans to low-income residents to start or support a small business as a means to increase personal income and promote independence.
 Activity will be funded pending identification of local partners to support business planning and financial management.
 6 Goal Name Administration/Planning Goal Description Overall program management, coordination, monitoring and evaluation.
 Planning activities to address targeted special needs in the City.
+A small percentage of CDBG-CV funds has been allocated to Administration to compensate for the increased responsibilities for planning, managing, coordinating, monitoring, and evaluating CDBG-CV programs and projects.